Seigo Narazaki

 Seigo Narazaki (楢﨑 正剛, Narazaki Seigō) is a Japanese former professional footballer who played as a goalkeeper.
-He played for Japan national team.
+He played for the Japan national team.
 Narazaki is the second highest number of J.League all-time appearances in history with 631 appearances.

 Club career

 Yokohama Flügels

 After graduating from Nara Ikuei High School in 1995, Narazaki joined the J1 League side Yokohama Flügels.
 In August 1995, regular goalkeeper Atsuhiko Mori was suspended for three months due to violence against referee.
 On 16 August 1995, Narazaki debuted against Bellmare Hiratsuka to replace Mori and Narazaki became the regular goalkeeper.
 In the 1996 season, Flügels finished in third place and Narazaki was also selected in the Best Eleven award.
 He contributed to the club winning the 1998 Emperor's Cup.
 However, Flügels was merged with cross-town team Yokohama Marinos and Flügels was dissolved at the end of the 1998 season.

 Nagoya Grampus

 In 1999, Narazaki moved to Nagoya Grampus Eight (later Nagoya Grampus) with Flügels teammate Motohiro Yamaguchi.
 In 1999, Grampus were the champions of the Emperor's Cup for two years in a row, the second time in two years for Narazaki.
 In 2008, Grampus appointed new manager Dragan Stojković who played for Grampus until 2001.
 Grampus, under Stojković, reached third place in the J1 League and Narazaki was selected in the Best Eleven award.
 In 2010, Grampus won the J1 League and were champions for the first time in the club's history.
 Narazaki also became the first goalkeeper to receive the J.League Most Valuable Player award.
 In 2016 season, Grampus finished in 16th place of 18 clubs and was relegated to J2 League for the first time in the club history.
 In the 2017 J2 League season, the club finished third and were returned to the top flight.
 However, his opportunities to play decreased behind Yohei Takeda until summer.
 In 2018, Narazaki was effectively relegated to second choice behind new Australian signing Mitchell Langerak and did not make a single appearance.

 Narazaki announced his retirement from football on 8 January 2019.
 He was 42 years old.